Völkner incident: Response

 As soon as they were established and the snipers driven away, the militia occupied the church where Völkner had been murdered.
 While some of the Pākehā soldiers worked at turning this into a fortress, the others with Keepa and the Ngāti Hau were turned loose on the countryside.
 They employed the military tactic of denying the enemy food supplies, keeping what they needed and destroying the rest.
 Beyond a few muskets the East Coast Hauhau lacked many modern weapons with which to defend themselves.
 This accounts for the numerous one-sided battles and the Hauhau resorting to attempted treachery to defeat the government forces.
 It was made clear to them that these depredations would continue until the men responsible for the murder of Völkner were captured or surrendered.
 But the man they wanted most, Kereopa, had retreated to Tuhoe lands in the Urewera mountains and had no intention of surrendering.

+Mokomoko, unaware he was the prime suspect behind the orchestration of Völkner’s death, surrendered in Ōpōtiki on condition that no punishment be inflicted upon Te Whakatōhea.
+Instead, he and four other men were arrested for murder and tried in Auckland.
+The rope used to hang Völkner was deemed sufficient evidence for the five men to be sentenced to death.
+Mokomoko and the other men were executed in Mount Eden Prison on 17 May 1866.

+Before he was hanged, Mokomoko said “Tangohia mai te taura i taku kakī kia waiata au i taku waiata” ("Take the rope from my neck that I may sing my song”).
+He then sang: